mtlynch/mtlynch.io/content/posts/logpaste/index.md

 ## Layering in Litestream for cloud data syncing

-The wonderful thing about Litestream is that it requires zero code changes.
+One of Litestream's biggest strengths is that it's completely independent of my application.
 My LogPaste code never calls into a Litestream API or does anything special to allow syncing.
-Litestream runs independently in the background
+Litestream just does its job quietly in the background

 To layer in Litestream on top of LogPaste, I created a custom Docker container.
 Generally, Docker containers should hold Just One Service, but I sometimes bend this rule to facilitate deployment.
 It's orders of magnitude easier to deploy a single, independent Docker container than two containers that need to coordinate with each other.

-I created [a Dockerfile](https://github.com/mtlynch/logpaste/blob/e6658318af9be4c72e73c6cba7730e98d238076b/Dockerfile) that built an image containing both my LogPaste binary and Litestream.
+My [Dockerfile](https://github.com/mtlynch/logpaste/blob/e6658318af9be4c72e73c6cba7730e98d238076b/Dockerfile) built the LogPaste executable and pulls down the Linux executable for Litestream.
 The interesting part of my Docker setup is the [`docker_entrypoint` script](https://github.com/mtlynch/logpaste/blob/e6658318af9be4c72e73c6cba7730e98d238076b/docker_entrypoint), which runs when the container launches.

-The script begins by creating a [Litestream configuration file](https://litestream.io/reference/config/), which specifies the cloud storage location where Litestream should sync the database
+The script begins by creating a [Litestream configuration file](https://litestream.io/reference/config/), which specifies the cloud storage location where Litestream should sync the database.
+Because the container creates this file at runtime, anyone can reuse my Docker image to create their own LogPaste server by replacing these runtime S3 variables.

 ```bash
 cat > /etc/litestream.yml <<EOF